 Lime and Earthen Plasters

-With burnt lime (quicklime) purchased from a regional kiln, we make our own lime putty.
-This is then made into plasters, renders and paints.
+In the past we have used burnt lime (quicklime) purchased from a regional kiln, to make our own lime putty, we now buy powdered hydrated lime.
+These two products can both be made into plasters, renders and paints.
 Lime is making a resounding comeback with natural builders.
 Roger Whalley, after taking a lime plaster course in Wales in 2004, came back to the Ranch brimming with excitement about the possibilities of working with lime.
 He spearheaded the movement to incorporate lime into just about every new building project at the Ranch.
-We have just scraped the tip of the iceberg with this exciting material and plan to integrate this much more into future constructions.
+Since then we have hosted many natural building experts and plasterers from around the world including Liz Johndrow, Ryan Chivers, Bill & Athena Steen, Kyle Holzeuter and Benito Steen.
+Their knowledge and inspiration have helped the Ranch develop a huge array of examples of natural plastering techniques.

-We have some 30 covered structures that make up the Ranch infrastructure.
+We have over 30 covered structures that make up the Ranch infrastructure a number of which are sustainable homes.
 Aside from two buildings that we renovated upon arriving to Mastatal, we have designed and built all of our structures.
 We are not architects or professional builders and try and demonstrate as best as possible how each and every one of us can participate in the design/build process.
 We thank Yestermorrow Design/Build School in Warren, VT for instilling this philosophy in us.

 This structure was built in 2007 and was our first foray into timber frame construction.
 Since then, timber framing has become of our favorite building techniques.
-La Casuchaa is the home of Ranch core team members Scott Gallant and Laura Killingbeck.
+La Casucha is the home of Ranch core team member Jacob Porter.

 We used locally harvested pine and pilon for the frame, cedar for the floor and teak for the deck frame.
 The walls are made of a combination of wattle and daub, cedar and bamboo.
 It's a simple yet awesome structure.
 This extremely private cabin sits on the edge of the rainforest on Jeanne's side of the property and provides an amazing space to view wildlife, meditate, do yoga, or to simply enjoy the company of others.
 This space is for the more adventurous though it does have access to a beautiful composting toilet and electricity thanks to a small solar array that provides dependable light.
 The pure beauty and tranquility of the immediate area and the comfortable queen sized bed more than make up for its lack of modern comforts.
 And for early morning hikers, simply plop out of bed, walk a few steps, and enjoy the solitude and beauty of the rainforest.
 We doubled the size of this cabin with a sitting room addition built in 2014.